With the Top Audiences report, Revealbot can help you discover your best and worst-performing audiences across all your campaigns.

 Alternatively, you can share your report by clicking the chain link icon at the top of the report page.

 Additionally, we've introduced a cool little enhancement allowing you to share the report with filters, thus easily limiting the report's scope to a relevant data set.
 Also, it is now possible to save filter states, so refreshing a report no longer resets filter options.

 It is also possible to export the report into a CSV file, please check out this article to learn how this can be done.

 When your report is created, you’ll see a table of all your audiences using the ad set’s name.
 If the same audience parameters are used in multiple ad sets/campaigns, their data will be combined into one audience and will show the number of ad sets the audience is used in grey below the audience name.

 From here, you can sort your audience by any one of your chosen metrics in descending or ascending order by clicking the metric column header.
-You can even sort by up to three metrics at one time.

-Now you can see your best and worst performing audiences across all your campaigns by your chosen metrics.
+Now you can see your best and worst-performing audiences across all your campaigns by your chosen metrics.